 - Initial Filing Date – Date the entity was filed with the Secretary of State

 Before starting your business and forming an LLC, be sure to do the business entity search first to make sure the name is available to use.
-Once you know the LLC name is available, learn how to form an Idaho LLC by reading our step-by-step guide on filing the Certificate of Organization.
+Once you know the LLC name is available, learn how to form an Idaho LLC by reading our step-by-step guide.

 After forming a Limited Liability Company, be sure to get an Employer Identification Number (EIN).
 This is a “social security number” for the business.
 There is no cost to get one through the IRS.